-ROUTE 66 STATE PARK BRIDGE
+ROUTE 66 STATE

-Missouri State Parks (Lead Consultant: CDG Engineers)
+(Lead Consultant: CDG Engineers)

 For decades, Route 66 transported motorists thousands of miles across the nation, from Chicago to Los Angeles.
 Today, Route 66 is a cherished piece of American history – a portion of which, long abandoned and partially demolished, crosses the Meramec River in Missouri’s Route 66 State Park.

 A coalition of historic preservation groups, parks staff, and recreation enthusiasts are dedicated to restoring this historic bridge; both as a showpiece to American history and as transportation route (albeit for hikers, cyclists, and boaters, rather than for motorists).